YoYoGa

 to keep up with class - with plenty of encouragement from my cohort of

 young ladies.
+Suspiciously kind voices, usually reserved for toddlers and puppies.
 Never was heard a discouraging word.
 Whatever Yoga

 position could not be followed by moi in flesh, the spirit indeed was

 willing.
-I couldn't, I wouldn't let my cohort down.
+I couldn't, I wouldn't let my cohort down, could I?

-my within, to get in touch with with my inner self.
-I was exhausted,
+my chakra within, to get in touch with with my inner self.
+I was completely exhausted,

-breathless, nauseous by then, unsure which end was up.
+breathless, nauseous, unsure which end was up by this time.

 Dani